o2ac/o2ac-ur/catkin_ws/src/o2ac_task_planning/README.md

 ### Grasps

-The node relies on a stage that looks for and loads the possible grasps from the ROS parameter server instead of the GenerateGraspPose stage.
+The node relies on a stage that looks for and loads the possible grasps from the ROS parameter server instead of the [GenerateGraspPose](https://gitlab.com/o2ac/moveit-task-constructor/-/blob/master/core/src/stages/generate_grasp_pose.cpp) stage in MTC.

+The grasps are expected to be in the format, in which [o2ac_assembly_handler](https://gitlab.com/o2ac/o2ac-ur/-/tree/integrate-mtc-in-o2ac-routines/catkin_ws/src/o2ac_assembly_handler) package uploads the grasps to the parameter server ([here](https://gitlab.com/o2ac/o2ac-ur/-/blob/integrate-mtc-in-o2ac-routines/catkin_ws/src/o2ac_assembly_handler/src/o2ac_assembly_handler/assy.py#L61)).

+However, the grasps can be set direstly (the use of o2ac_assembly_handler is not necessary, it is just convenient fo rthe objects that are already part of that package).
+For new objects (like the tools for example), the grasps can be defined directly as well, like [this](https://gitlab.com/o2ac/o2ac-ur/-/blob/integrate-mtc-in-o2ac-routines/catkin_ws/src/o2ac_routines/src/o2ac_routines/base.py#L696).

 The grasps on the parameter server are expected to be in the following format:

 ```
 /assembly_level_namespace/object_level_namespace/grasp_level_namespace/position  # A list of three values ([x,y,z])